 The Tour Leader will ensure the best possible evacuation/services are provided – given our location and the services available locally.

-Be aware that your insurance may cover helicopter rescue, but that we may have to send a messenger for one day back down the road to find a telephone that works in order to summon one, assuming the nearest helicopter is in working order.
-For that reason alone we will always wear helmets and armoured riding gear.
-We ensure our riders to stick to a minimum “2 Second Rule” keeping a safe separation between riders.
+Be aware that your insurance may cover helicopter rescue, but that we may have to send a messenger for one day back down the road to find a telephone that works to summon one, assuming the nearest helicopter is in working order.
+For that reason alone we will always wear helmets and armored riding gear.
+We ensure our riders stick to a minimum “2 Second Rule” keeping a safe separation between riders.

 19. General Terms

 You must know that motorcycle touring in India, Nepal, Bhutan or Tibet is an activity involving risk.
 The security and full and safe control of your motorcycle, whilst riding, is your responsibility.

 We expect that you will have at least 3 years of motorcycle riding experience behind you, on large capacity motorcycles.
 To ride on our Tours we expect you to ride with skill, care, and confidence, on and off-road.
 Sections of highways are ‘off-road’ rough and some riding days can be long and require good physical fitness and stamina.